foundry-vtt-community/wiki.js/development/api/applicationv2.md

 - Improved a11y handling
 - Overall simpler and cleaner to implement

+Another major change is there's no more JQuery-by-default in AppV2; all internal functions work exclusively with base javascript DOM manipulation.
+JQuery is still fully included in Foundry, so developers who prefer it can call `const html = $(this.element)` to get a jquery representation of the application's rendered HTML.

 ### Use of ESModules

 Unlike the original Application classes, AppV2 and its subclasses are accessed through nested javascript modules, e.g. `foundry.applications.api.ApplicationV2`.
 One common trick when dealing with these is the use of [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to reduce line length and improve comprehensibility, e.g.